alexpopov1/decisionTrees/README.md

 * `classTree.setImpurity('g')` will change the impurity measure from Shannon entropy (default) to Gini impurity.
 To change it back to entropy, simply use the character input `'e'` instead.
 The tree can then be constructed using `classTree.buildTree()`.

 ### Creating Bagged Classification Trees
 To initialise a set 'baggedClassTrees' of *n* classification trees based on *n* samples from the dataset, define `BaggedClassificationTree<T, U> baggedClassTrees(in, out, n)`, where all parameters are defined as before.
-The maximum tree depth and impurity measure can be set just as for a single classification tree, and the set of trees can then be constructed with `baggedClassTrees.buildTrees()`.
+The maximum tree depth and impurity measure can be set just as for a single classification tree, and additionally random feature selection can be applied at each node of each tree using `baggedClassTrees.setNrSelectedFeatures(f)`, where *f* is the number of features to be considered at each node (must be no greater than the total number of features of the dataset).
+The set of trees can then be constructed with `baggedClassTrees.buildTrees()`.
 The out-of-bag classification error can be calculated with `baggedClassTrees.outOfBagError()`.

-### Adding Random Feature Selection to Bagged Trees